terletski/HT3/README.md

 # HT3
 Test GitHub (Use firefox, geckodriver):

-1. Login to Github.
+1. Notification settings.
-2. Create project.
+2. Marketplace check.
-3. Subscribe and Unsubscribe.
+3. Login to Github.
-4. Create new Gist.
+4. Subscribe and Unsubscribe.
-5. Marketplace check.
+5. Create new Gist.
-6. Notification settings changing.
+6. Create new project.